swiss-art-research-net/skkg-pipeline/README.md

 The pipeline stores everything as individual files (instead of relying on a database).
 The folder structure is as follows:

 - **data**
+  - **platform** Contains data that is used for the operation of the platform
   - **source** Contains the source files obtained from MuseumPlus
     - ***{module}*** Contains the module items as XML files.
 There is an individual folder per module.
     - **vocabularies** Contains the vocabulary nodes